 Until recently, the main objective of a Risk-Based Supervision (RBS) approach was ensuring the safety and soundness of the financial system.
 Originally used for prudential supervision of banks and insurance companies, RBS has been modified for use in pensions and is now being considered for market conduct supervision.
 The challenges of supervising consumer protection are the same: deploying sufficient resources, focusing on both present and future risks, preventing risks from escalating and taking early corrective actions.
 There is still a need to assess the effectiveness of CEMC supervision by regulators especially as it relates to planning and implementation of onsite examinations.
 To address main challenges related to complaint handling in Central Banks, including (but not limited to) human resource management, feedback mechanism, enabling regulations required for effective complaint handling and effective enforcement mechanisms.

-Transparency and Disclosure Subgroup
+Help and Redress Subgroup

 A reliable and robust help and redress mechanism is a core component of an effective consumer protection framework.
 Developing one primarily involves establishing internal and external complaint–handling procedures that ensure disputes between consumers and FSPs are dealt with fairly and expeditiously.
 A complaint–handling mechanism should therefore be independent, transparent, free of charges, easily accessible and effective.
-Published:

 |Events||1st: Kuala Lumpur, Malaysia|